jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

     3. Save and upload

 2. Preheat bed to operating temp (ABS = 100c PLA = 60c?) ## EXPERIMENTAL
-2. Move Z probe tritill it triggers
+2. Get Z probe trigger distance
-    1. Move down till it triggers
+    1. Move down until Z probe triggers (If you don't have a light check with M119)
     2. Back off by 1mm
     3. Go down by .1mm increments checking with M119 each time
  3. Record Z for M114 (Ex. -2.70)